 At its core, the initiative is looking to completely alter how we interact with and experience data—in a way that allows us to make more informed sense of nanomaterials data.

-Learn more in this short video from Lehigh University.
+Learn more in the short video below from Lehigh University.

 And now, as a proof of the its potential, the relatively recent research initiative now has its first published paper.
 That paper, published in npj Computational Materials, demonstrates a technique to map multidimensional material properties relationships using data analytic methods and a visualization strategy called parallel coordinates.